Today (November 18, 2015): Review of The Langham London Hotel (UK).

 CONS & THINGS TO KNOW

 For 150 years, The Langham London has enchanted its guests and continues to reign London’s hotel scene from its coveted West End address.
 It’s hard to fault the hotel since it offers an excellent experience and I highly recommend it.
 Nevertheless, there are some things you need to know:

 - This is one of London’s greatest but also oldest hotels.
 While the lobby, communal areas, lounge, bars and restaurants all feature an updated decor with a contemporary elegance, some of the rooms may feel a bit old-fashioned.
 The good news is that the hotel is in the process of updating its guestrooms and last spring, it already opened the Regent wing, with over forty renovated guestrooms and suites, designed by Richmond International.
 These are currently the hotel’s best accommodations, with classic elements merging with modern touches.

 - While I loved my refurbished Regent wing room, I found the bathroom to be a little underwhelming (especially compared to the Langham’s other top properties in New York, Hong Kong and Chicago).
 The decor somehow felt dated, with an old-fashioned green floor, one sink, an uninviting tub and disappointingly small shower (without rain shower).
 The dated decor of the bathroom contrasted sharply with the bright, updated design of the room.

-- There’s only a limited amount of chairs to relax in the pool area (2 recliners in front of the vitality pool).
-But you won’t spend too much time here anyway, since London has so much to offer!
+- There’s only a limited amount of chairs to relax in the pool area (two recliners in front of the vitality pool).
+Chances are that you won’t spend too much time here anyway, since London has so much to offer!